RedisLabs/redislabs-docs/content/rs/databases/active-active/_index.md

 ## Syncer

 Keeping multiple copies of the dataset consistent across multiple clusters is no small task.
-Redis Active-Active geo-distributed replication uses a process called the [syncer]({{<relref "content/rs/databases/active-active/syncer.md">}}), to achieve consistency between participating clusters.
+To achieve consistency between participating clusters, Redis Active-Active replication uses a process called the [syncer]({{<relref "content/rs/databases/active-active/syncer.md">}}).

 The syncer keeps a [replication backlog]({{<relref "/rs/databases/active-active/manage-aa#replication-backlog/">}}), which stores changes to the dataset that the syncer sends to other participating clusters.
 The syncer uses partial syncs to keep replicas up to date with changes, or a full sync in the event a replica or primary is lost.